Francis Capra

 Francis Cordero Capra (born April 27, 1983) is an American actor.
-He has played the roles of Max Connor in Kazaam, and Eli "Weevil" Navarro in the TV series Veronica Mars.
+He has played the roles of Max Connor in Kazaam and Eli "Weevil" Navarro in the TV series Veronica Mars.

-Personal life
+Early life and education

-Capra attended Our Lady of the Assumption Catholic School.
+Capra attended Our Lady of the Assumption Catholic School and P.S.
+71.

 Career

 Capra began his acting career in 1993 with A Bronx Tale in which he played the 9-year-old version of the lead character.
 He played the character of Eli "Weevil" Navarro on the television series Veronica Mars and had a small guest role on The O.C.
 He appeared on The Closer, Lincoln Heights, Criminal Minds, Friday Night Lights and in the film Crank.
 Capra starred in Kazaam, A Simple Wish and Free Willy 2: The Adventure Home.
 He portrayed Jesse Murphy on the television show Heroes.

 Capra has a production company called Take Off Productions with actor De'Aundre Bonds.